QuimCrous/online-bank-api/README.md

 This one contains all the services and interfaces relative to the models.
 In the AccountHolderService, AdminService and ThirdPartyUserService where are the methods with the logic needed to make functional the Api.

 ### Controllers
-The controllers packages contains the different controllers used to connect the methods done in the services with an Url so we can interact with the Api using a browser(or other apps that can help us with that interaction).
+The controllers packages contains the different controllers used to connect the methods done in the services with an Url, so we can interact with the Api using a browser(or other apps that can help us with that interaction).

 ### Test
 There I have three classes where I tested the different methods if they work correctly and if they throw the expected errors.